justarandom-1/GroupMe-Anti-Spam/README.md

 <p align="center"><img src="images/ban_example.png" height="200px"></img></p>

+When the bot is turned on it will automatically check all messages sent when it was offline.

 ### Commands
 * `-ping` will return a message if the bot is online.
 * `-setup` followed by a valid group invite link will add the bot to the group (if it has not previously been removed from it) and add its ID to `groups.txt`.
-* `-purge` views all previous messages in a group and bans any current members who previously sent messages detected as spam.
+* `-purge [GROUP_ID]` views all previous messages in a group and bans any current members who previously sent messages detected as spam.
+If no id is entered it will default to the current group.